ABOUT ALDIN BIODOME

-The site-plan was approved in city council on July 4th 2019.
+The site-plan got final approval in the Reykjavík city council on November 19th and was advertised in the Legal paper on November 22nd 2019 and by that got a legal status.
 The old Vatsnveituvegur road is attached to Stekkjarbakki, south of the area designated for ALDIN Biodome and marks the southern edge of the plot.
 An elevated and steep bank in the land marks the plot on the Northern site but on the East site from the plot, community gardens from the Icelandic Horticulture Society are located.
 An open green area is on the west side of the plot and a small creak in the land.
 The steep bank is an ancient seashore and formed by the ice age glaciers.

 At one period in time the site was used as a gravel mine that the city authorities used for road construction.
 Small farms were located at the area called; Hraunprýði, Laufás and Dalbær.
 In this series of aerial photos

 it is shown how the area has changed by time, how different the infrastructure has been at different times in the area.
 It is also possible to see where some geothermal wells and gravel areas are situated in and around the site.
 (The old Vatnsveituvegur road is apparently on all the images and therefore a good reference point).
 The farms have vanished with time but the last one, Laufás was torn down in 2013, but that farm was situated next to Stekkjarbakki road.
 The site has grown with vegetation and in some areas the site it is relatively attractive with heather and moss.

 The micro climate at the location is good and the views up the valley towards East and Mount Esja in the North and towards the city centre in the West are spectacular.